[Ord. No. 738, passed 2-22-2010]

 PLAT — A map or chart of a subdivision of land.
 In addition:

-PRELIMINARY PLAT (STAGE ONE) — Means a map indicating the proposed layout of a subdivision in sufficient detail to provide an adequate basis for review and to meet the requirements and procedures set forth in the Subdivision Regulations and this Zoning Code.
+PRELIMINARY PLAT (STAGE ONE) — A map indicating the proposed layout of a subdivision in sufficient detail to provide an adequate basis for review and to meet the requirements and procedures set forth in the Subdivision Regulations and this Zoning Code.

-PRELIMINARY PLAT (STAGE TWO) — Means a map showing all requisite details of a proposed subdivision submitted to an approving authority for the purposes of preliminary consideration, prepared in conformity with the Subdivision Act.
+PRELIMINARY PLAT (STAGE TWO) — A map showing all requisite details of a proposed subdivision submitted to an approving authority for the purposes of preliminary consideration, prepared in conformity with the Subdivision Act.

-FINAL PLAT — Means a map of all or part of a subdivision providing substantial conformity with the preliminary plat (stage two) of the subdivision, prepared in conformity with the requirements of the Subdivision Act and the Subdivision Regulations and suitable for recording by the County Register of Deeds.
+FINAL PLAT — A map of all or part of a subdivision providing substantial conformity with the preliminary plat (stage two) of the subdivision, prepared in conformity with the requirements of the Subdivision Act and the Subdivision Regulations and suitable for recording by the County Register of Deeds.

 PRINCIPAL USE — The primary or predominant use of any lot.